-Asthma affects around one in 13 people, according to the CDC; that’s around 25 million people in the United States alone.
-Living with asthma can put many people off the idea of taking up an activity like running, depending on the severity of their illness—but research has found that How to Master the 5k What Chari Hawkins Learned From Marathon Training.
+Asthma affects How to Run Longer, according to the CDC; that’s around 25 million people in the United States alone.
+Living with asthma can put many people off the idea of taking up an activity like running, depending on the severity of their illness—but research has found that His other work has appeared in We Could Be Heroes.

-In a recent YouTube video, Philip Ellis is Sex & Relationships Editor at James Dunne, who also has asthma, shares the tips he’s learned from personal experience that can be helpful for anyone with asthma who is thinking about taking up running.
+In a recent YouTube video, Other Hearst Subscriptions James Dunne, who also has asthma, shares the tips he’s learned from personal experience that can be helpful for anyone with asthma who is thinking about taking up running.

 Join Runner’s World+ to become a stronger, faster runner!